Bonaire has the perfect conditions for snorkeling.

 Did you know that worldwide, snorkelers outnumber divers by a wide margin?
 The fact that less than 50% of Bonaire’s visitors are scuba divers is also a statistic that proves that you don’t have to go under the water to enjoy our beautiful marine park.

 If you can swim, you can put on a mask and start enjoying the wonderful sea creatures and the coral formations.
 You will be able to float effortlessly and observe the feeding and courtship rituals of the reef’s many residents.
 There is nothing in Bonaire’s water that is dangerous but be sure not to touch anything as you may harm it and disturb the delicate natural balance of the reef.

-Snorkeling is great entertainment for all members of the family no matter their age.
+Snorkeling is excellent entertainment for all members of the family no matter their age.
 Be sure to protect yourself against the sun by using a good sunblock, especially on your shoulders and the backs of your legs.

 Night Snorkeling is another experience that should not be missed Everything changes at night.
-All that is needed is a flashlight and some protection for exposed arms and legs.
-Night snorkeling can be done in any snorkeling area you are familiar with (snorkel it during daytime first).
+All that is needed is a flashlight and protection for exposed arms and legs.
+Night snorkeling can be done in any snorkeling area you are familiar with (snorkel it during the daytime first).
 Enjoy the wonders of the ever-changing ocean at night while some fish are sleeping and other critters are just starting their day.